jdan/thatjdanisso.cool/articles/2019-04-13-programming-languages.md

 **_You just wrote a programming language with strings, let's celebrate!_**

-But if we continue with our desired code above, we see the following:
+But if we continue with our desired goal above, we see the following:

 ```
 Apple